agustin-recoba/PyDistSim/docs/developer/doc.rst

 Writing documentation
 *********************
-This section describes certain not obvious details in writing documentation for Pymote in sphinx.
+This section describes certain not obvious details in writing documentation for PyDistSim in sphinx.

 Intersphinx